- Doctors & Departments

 - Research & Innovation

-In pregnancy this mass is detected during an ultrasound examination, where it shows up as a bright area in the lung.
-It is generally a benign mass with no impact on the pregnancy itself.
-However, there are characteristics of the mass that could make it dangerous to the developing fetus and newborn including the size of the mass and how cystic the mass is.
+In pregnancy, this mass is detected during an ultrasound examination, where it shows up as a bright area in the lung.
+It is generally a benign mass that will have no impact on the pregnancy itself.
+However, there are characteristics of the mass that could make it dangerous to a developing fetus and newborn, including the size of the mass and how cystic (dense) the mass is.

 After diagnosis, the fetus will be monitored with frequent ultrasounds to determine the growth of the mass and whether the mass is affecting surrounding organs.
 Other diagnostic tests might be ordered to rule out concurrent conditions.
 Often a detailed ultrasound of the fetal heart (fetal echocardiogram) is performed to assess the heart structures as well as how those structures are functioning.

-The long-term outcome of infants with CPAM following surgery is excellent.
-If some CPAM tissue is left behind or the mass is not resected, the child will be at risk for infection and potentially cancer.
-Infants usually have remarkable growth of the lung tissue that remains following surgery.
-The growth in this remaining lung tissue usually compensates for the portion of lung that was removed.
+The long-term outcome for infants following CPAM surgery is excellent.
+Infants usually have remarkable growth of lung tissue that remains following surgery, which usually compensates for the portion of lung that was removed (if any).

-If your child was diagnosed with CPAM, you probably have a lot of questions.
+If your child was diagnosed with congenital pulmonary airway malformation, you probably have a lot of questions.
 The Colorado Fetal Care Center can help answer them.
 Learn more about the Colorado Fetal Care Center, including our latest outcomes and the location of a fetal care center near you.

 The sonographic appearance of CPAMs can range from solid echodense mass filling the chest to a lesion with a single dominant cyst with a compressive effect on the mediastinum.
 The vast majority of CPAMs derive their blood supply from the pulmonary circulation and drain via the pulmonary veins.
 However, color Doppler should be used to search for the presence of a systemic feeding vessel.
 This may be observed in most BPSs (the main differential diagnosis in CPAMs) and in “hybrid” CPAM lesions (Cass et al., 1997).
 The systemic feeding vessel in hybrid CPAM lesions usually comes directly off the descending aorta; however, transdiaphragmatic systemic feeding vessels have also been observed in CPAMs.